Pear vs Oval Cut Diamond: Which One to Choose?

 It is ideal to use the best kind of cut in white metal, because white metals like silver, white gold or platinum, tend to highlight the gem very powerfully.

-If one chooses to go for lesser brilliant shades of the oval cut, they can opt for the yellow gold or even rose gold.
+If one chooses to go for lesser brilliant shades of the oval cut diamond, one can opt for yellow gold or even rose gold.
 Since these metal hues tend to subdue the flaws in the brilliance of the gem, they are very apt to be used for lesser brilliant diamonds.

 Best Oval Cut Diamond Settings